telerik/blazor-docs/components/scheduler/appointments/edit.md

             new SchedulerAppointment
             {
                 Title = "Planning meeting",
-                Description = "The cat needs vaccinations and her teeth checked.", StartTime = new DateTime(2019, 11, 25, 9, 30, 0),
+                Description = "Kick off the new project.", StartTime = new DateTime(2019, 11, 25, 9, 30, 0),
                 EndTime = new DateTime(2019, 11, 25, 12, 45, 0)
             },